So ... ... you want to lose weight?

 If you are eating fewer calories than you burn you will lose weight.
 Reducing overall calorie intake by 200-500 calories per day will result in steady weight loss.
 It’s the nutritional quality of the calories eaten (alongside training) that is key to ensuring that the weight loss is actually fat loss.
 Importantly, it will also ensure that you don’t feel starving hungry.
 That is certainly not a requisite for fat loss!

 The calorie reduction should primarily be taken from your usual carbohydrate and fat consumption.
-For reasons already covered, your diet must include sufficient protein to build muscles mass and support your metabolic rate.
+For reasons already covered, your diet must include sufficient protein to build muscle mass and support your metabolism.
 So, its vital to protect, if not increase, the intake of this nutrient.
 Increased protein has the added advantage of ensuring satiety – it helps to keep you feeling fuller for longer.

 Whilst reducing carbohydrates can be a useful means of lowering overall calorie intake, it is important to recognise that they are also a great source of energy useful to help fuel your workouts.
 Remember, if you are lacking in energy, you will not be able to put as much effort into your exercise and it will take longer to achieve your results.
 So don’t completely remove them.
 Choosing wholegrain options and stacking up on a variety of vegetables will help ensure that you are getting the most nutrient dense calories from your carbohydrates.

 Eating fat does not make you fat!
 Healthy fats (unsaturated fats) actually play a key role in fat loss.
-Essential for energy levels, they also keep you filling full for longer, and can be a very flavoursome addition in a low calorie recipes.
+Essential for energy levels, they also keep you filling full for longer, and can be a very flavoursome addition to a low calorie recipe.